|

 Citron - Etrog

-Sweet, tangy, creamy lemon aroma.
+Scent Profile: Sweet, tangy, creamy lemon aroma.
 Very Pleasant.

 Blends well with: Frankincense, Juniper, Rose